ShahoFarivar/Python-Projects/README.md

 2.tic-tac-toe game : with moderate AI

-3.cesar-code cryptoghraphy: with encryption and decryption.
+3.cesar-code cryptoghraphy: with encryption, decryption and bruteforce.